tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-02-Ins_Intro_to_Monte_Carlo_Simulations.md

 ### 2. Instructor Do: Intro to Monte Carlo Simulations (5 mins)

-Present the following questions and answers regarding simulations:
+Ease students into the notion of Monte Carlo simluations by presenting the following questions and answers:

 * What is a simulation?